I’d heard about her charms.

-I finally got it—got hooked, the way you with a jazz singer you want hear again (like, say, Andy Bey)— on a recent Friday night at Jazz at Lincoln Center’s Rose Theater.
+I finally got it—got hooked, the way you do with a jazz singer you want hear again (like, say, Andy Bey)— on a recent Friday night at Jazz at Lincoln Center’s Rose Theater.
 I was there to hear a brand-new band, the Spring Quartet, packed with talent and intrigue—drummer Jack DeJohnette, saxophonist Joe Lovano, bassist Esperanza Spalding and pianist Leo Genovese.
 That group was good and even in a way necessary, though it is yet to develop into what it will be.

 It was Salvant I came away remembering.
 She has already arrived at what she wants to be.

 Red heels, red lipstick and a big red fascinator atop her head.
 Chunky white framed glasses.
 It was a look, and yet I couldn’t really tell what she looked like.
 It hardly mattered.
 She’s a musician, first and last.

 I already knew what she could do with “Nobody,” the century-old signature song of vaudeville blackface performer Bert Williams, and still, she got me to uncross my arms and stop thinking about time.
-Or I was thinking about her time, how commanding it was, how much she owned it, especially when she negotiated a tidy but also tricky arrangement to Cole Porter’s “So In Love.”
+Or I was thinking about her time—how commanding it was, how much she owned it, especially when she negotiated a tidy but also tricky arrangement to Cole Porter’s “So In Love.”